hiphapa/blogs.snap-ci.com/_drafts/2015-05-01-containers.md

 * Type of containers that can be installed on the host should work with the kernel of the host.
 Hence you cannot install a Windows on a Linux host or vice-versa (although you cannot have a windows host running even windows containers as windows doesn't support containers).
 * Isolation and security -- the isolation between the kernel and the container processes is not so strong and there have been cases in the past where a process in the container has managed to escape into the kernel space of the host and such exploits may happen in the future as well.

-There have been a number of [container technologies](https://en.wikipedia.org/wiki/Operating-system-level_virtualization#Implementations) in the past which provide operating system containers.
-But very recently, one particular container technology -- [Docker](https://www.Docker.com/) -- has been gaining significant popularity in the Dev and Sys-Admin communities.
-Docker introduces something different that has given it such a widespread popularity and let's look at the different types of containers.
+Now that we have a general understanding of the containers let's look at the different types of containers.

 # OS containers